-- signingTime (section 2.5.1 in this document) - sMIMECapabilities (section 2.5.2 in this document) - sMIMEEncryptionKeyPreference (section 2.5.3 in this document)
+- signingTime (section 2.5.1 in this document) - sMIMECapabilities (section 2.5.2 in this document) - sMIMEEncryptionKeyPreference (section 2.5.3 in this document) - id-messageDigest (section 11.2 in [CMS]) - id-contentType (section 11.1 in [CMS])

-Further, receiving agents SHOULD be able to handle zero or one instance in the signed attributes of the signingCertificate attribute (section 5 in [ESS]).
+Further, receiving agents SHOULD be able to handle zero or one instance in the signingCertificate signed attribute, as defined in section 5 of [ESS].

-Sending agents SHOULD generate one instance of the signingCertificate signed attribute in each S/MIME message.
+Sending agents SHOULD generate one instance of the signingCertificate signed attribute in each SignerInfo structure.

-Additional attributes and values for these attributes may be defined in the future.
+Additional attributes and values for these attributes might be defined in the future.
 Receiving agents SHOULD handle attributes or values that it does not recognize in a graceful manner.

-Sending agents that include signed attributes that are not listed here SHOULD display those attributes to the user, so that the user is aware of all of the data being signed.
+Interactive sending agents that include signed attributes that are not listed here SHOULD display those attributes to the user, so that the user is aware of all of the data being signed.

-2.5.1 Signing-Time Attribute
+2.5.1.
+Signing-Time Attribute

 The signing-time attribute is used to convey the time that a message was signed.
-Until there are trusted timestamping services, the time of signing will most likely be created by a message originator and therefore is only as trustworthy as the originator.
+The time of signing will most likely be created by a message originator and therefore is only as trustworthy as the originator.